 Cale and Dan, the farm's manager, showed us fields of potatoes growing, bushy with tiny white flowers.

 We walked by the greenhouses full of shiny tomatoes and thick, glossy basil to the other garden, where we saw raised beds popping feathery dill and bright salad greens.
-The new concrete walls are an attempt to help protect the crops from flooding, which this farm struggles with yearly in their valley.

 We ended with long, wide rows of deep purple eggplant in striking contrast to the light, wide leaves of summer squash, introducing blossoms.
 This place is enormous to me; I can't wrap my brain around this five acres of food.
 If I was trapped on that farm with everyone there, we'd have plenty of veggies for years to come.
 I deeply feel the absolute dedication that was put into developing the land for a beautiful, prosperous farm here.
 Years and years of hard work and vision made this possible.
 I think about it every time I eat their greens and microgreens.
 Check out their stall at the AFM on the east side of the main aisle for flavorful salad mix, mushrooms, eggplant, microgreens and more!